 My book project seeks to answer these questions, drawing on a new large-N dataset of founding support and several case studies based on archival evidence.
 The book introduces a new theory of founding support that aims to explain why, how, and under what conditions states pursue this unique delegation strategy.
 The book also examines the effects of founding support on armed conflict, showing that foreign founded groups are more capable and violent actors than militant organizations that formed independently.
 Overall, this project demonstrates that foreign states play an influential and relevant role in proliferation of violent non-state actors.

-- Splintering, Extremism, and Militant Violence, with Iris Malone (Accepted, Journal of Conflict Resolution)
+- Militant Splinter Groups and the Use of Violence, with Iris Malone.
+Journal of Conflict Resolution (2023).

 - Countering Far-Right Anti-Government Extremism in the United States, with Iris Malone and Martha Crenshaw.
 Perspectives on Terrorism 17 (2023), no. 1: 73-87.

 - The Oath Keepers, with Andrew Lokay and Martha Crenshaw.
 Dynamics of Asymmetric Conflict 14, no. 2 (2021): 160-178

 - “Fighting the Hydra: Combatting Vulnerabilities in Online Leaderless Resistance Networks,” with Iris Malone and Lauren Blasco.
 National Counterterrorism Innovation, Technology, and Education Center (NCITE): Omaha, NE (March 2022).

 - “To Support Democracy in Myanmar, Engage with Ethnic Armed Organizations,” War on the Rocks, January 19, 2022. https://warontherocks.com/2022/01/to-support-democracy-in-myanmar-engage-with-ethnic-armed-organizations